Brother of Parkland shooter accuses county of 'torture,' files lawsuit

 Fort Lauderdale, Florida (CNN)The brother of the Parkland, Florida, school shooter is suing several Broward County officials, saying they violated his Eighth Amendment rights and tortured him during a recent stay in jail.

-The lawsuit was announced about two hours before Zachary Cruz was slated to appear in court Thursday afternoon on an alleged probation violation.
+The lawsuit was announced about two hours before Zachary Cruz appeared in court Thursday afternoon for a probation violation hearing.

+Cruz admitted to driving without a license, prosecutors said.
+He will be released on supervised probation for another five months, after getting credit for time served.

 The suit targets Judge Kim Theresa Mollica, State Attorney Michael Satz and Assistant State Attorney Sarahnell Murphy and Broward County Sheriff's Capt.
 Sherea Green, a member of the jail's executive staff.

 CNN has reached out to the defendants for comment.
+The state attorney's office said, "No comment," and the sheriff's office said it wouldn't comment on ongoing litigation.

 Cruz requests a jury trial and seeks punitive damages and expenses, the lawsuit said.